First look at Windows Phone

 A Windows Phone has several hardware buttons positioned around the device.
 Each button provides a unique function that may adjust or impact a running app.
 The exact location may vary depending on the hardware manufacturer.

 The Back, Start, and Search buttons can optionally be implemented as capacitive touch buttons by phone manufacturers.

 For info about how each button can affect the UI, see the button-specific descriptions later in this topic.

 When a user presses the Start button, it takes them to Start in the phone user interface.
 An app that's currently running will receive an event to pause itself.

 The hardware Search button launches the Bing search experience for the user to find content from anywhere on the device.

 You can't modify or change the behavior of the Search button.
 But your app can implement its own search button and perform an in-app search, or launch Bing search using the Launcher class.

 The hardware Back button is used to navigate back on pages (screens) within an app or between apps.
 By default, the framework handles the Back button, but apps can override this behavior.
 Also, the Back button can be used to close menus and dialogs, navigate to a previous page, exit a search operation, or even switch apps.
 However, the principal usage is to navigate from the current page to the previous page.

 For more info about the page navigation model in Windows Phone, see Navigation, orientation, and gestures for Windows Phone.

-To pass certification and be eligible for listing in Windows Phone Store, your app must meet several requirements related to the use of the Back button.
+Important Note: To pass certification and be eligible for listing in the Windows Phone Store, your app must meet several requirements related to the use of the Back button.
 For more info, see Technical certification requirements for Windows Phone.